dmakvh/eureka/Eureka-at-a-glance.md

 How different is Eureka from the AWS ELB?

 AWS Elastic Load Balancer is a load balancing solution for edge services exposed to end-user web traffic.
 Eureka fills the need for mid-tier load balancing.
-While you can theoretically put your middle tier services behind the AWS ELB, you expose your middle-tier services to the outside world and also lose all the usefulness of the AWS security groups.
+While you can theoretically put your mid-tier services behind the AWS ELB, you expose them to the outside world and there by losing all the usefulness of the AWS security groups.

+AWS ELB is also a traditional server-side load balancing solution whereas with Eureka it is different in that sense since the load balancing happens at the instance/server/host level.